-Successful continuous delivery hinges on keeping your release branches squeaky clean.
+Successful continuous delivery means keeping your release branches clean

-By way of example, all the development teams at Atlassian have an agreement that nothing is ever committed directly to master or the stable branches.
+By way of example, all the development teams at Atlassian have an agreement that nothing is ever committed directly to the main branch or the stable branches.
 Everyone does their work on branches.
-In fact, we're so bullish on branching that we've taken to creating a separate branch for each JIRA issue we tackle – more on that in a bit.
+In fact, we're so bullish on branching that we've taken to creating a separate branch for each Jira issue we tackle – more on that in a bit.

-Anyway, this means that people can break as many tests and do as much damage on their branches as they want!
-Master remains in a state where we can release from it, and where you can make new branches off it without inheriting a bunch of broken code.
+Anyway, this means that people can break as many tests and do as much damage to their branches as they want!
+The main branch remains in a state where you can release from it, and where you can make new branches off it without inheriting a bunch of broken code.
 That's a win for CD and general developer productivity (not to mention morale).

 Branches help you accept contributions from outside the team

 Git’s facility for branching – and especially for forking entire repos – makes it easy to take contributions from people outside the immediate team: contractors, developers from partner companies, devs from other business units, etc. You don’t have to lose sleep worrying about people who are unfamiliar with your code base making changes on critical branches willy-nilly and thwarting your ability to ship new code.